dart-lang/language/working/1847 - FinalizationRegistry/proposal.md

 Here are the main requirements to finalization API:

+- must be effeciently implementable in JavaScript;
 - finalization callbacks should not interrupt sequential execution of the program in a way which is observable by pure Dart code;
 - there should be a way to minimize the possibility of _premature finalization_, that is finalization of the wrapper object while native resources owned by it are still in use;
-- when using finalization API for managing native resources developer should be able to:
+- when using finalization API for managing native resources, the developer should be able to:
-  - rely on them when writing fully synchronous code;
+  - rely on them when writing fully synchronous code,
-  - rely on finalization callbacks to be invoked when isolate is shutting down;
+  - rely on finalization callbacks to be invoked even if an isolate group is shutting down.

 The first requirements is self-explanatory: we would like to avoid departures from run-to-completion model that Dart currently provides for synchronous code.

-Consider now the following code:
+To explain the problem of premature finalization, consider the following code:

 ```dart
 /// [Wrapper] holds native [resource] and registers its instances for